aryan-arora-01/YaleReadingGroup.github.io/README.md

 half of their own expected costs that they impose on the insurer.
 As a result, we estimate that take-up will be highly incomplete even with generous subsidies.
 If enrollee premiums were 25 percent of insurers’ average costs, at most half of potential enrollees would buy insurance; even premiums subsidized to 10 percent of average costs would still leave at least 20 percent uninsured.
 We briefly consider potential explanations for these findings and their normative implications

 ## Previous Papers:

+#### <a href= "https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4507597"> Conviction, Incarceration, and Recidivism: Understanding the Revolving Door </a>
+##### John Eric Humphries, Winnie van Dijk, Aurelie Ouss, Kamelia Stavreva, and Megan Stevenson

+<b> Abstract: </b> We study the effects of conviction and incarceration on recidivism using quasi-random judge assignment.
+We extend the typical binary-treatment framework to a setting with multiple treatments, and outline a set of assumptions under which standard 2SLS regressions recover causal and margin-specific treatment effects.
+Under these assumptions, 2SLS regressions applied to data on felony cases in Virginia imply that conviction leads to a large and long-lasting increase in recidivism relative to dismissal, consistent with a criminogenic effect of a criminal record.
+In contrast, incarceration reduces recidivism, but only in the short run.
+The assumptions we outline could be considered restrictive in the random judge framework, ruling out some reasonable models of judge decision-making.
+Indeed, a key assumption is empirically rejected in our data.
+Nevertheless, after deriving an expression for the resulting asymptotic bias, we argue that the failure of this assumption is unlikely to overturn our qualitative conclusions.
+Finally, we propose and implement alternative identification strategies.
+Consistent with our characterization of the bias, these analyses yield estimates qualitatively similar to those based on the 2SLS estimates.
+Taken together, our results suggest that conviction is an important and potentially overlooked driver of recidivism, while incarceration mainly has shorter-term incapacitation effects.

 #### <a href= "[https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4148813](https://www.restud.com/wp-content/uploads/2024/07/MS-33300-2.pdf)"> Gang Rule: Understanding and Countering Criminal Governance </a>
 ##### Chistopher Blattman, Gustavo Duncan, Benjamin Lessing, and Santiago Tobon